jefflombard/svelte-sass-boilerplate/README.md

 ## Getting Started

-1. Click the `Use this template` button.
+1. Click the `Use this template`
 2. Clone your newly created repo using `git clone <repo_name>`
 3. `cd <repo_name>`
 4. `yarn` to install dependencies.

+*Note*: You can also just clone this repo using `git clone --bare https://github.com/jefflombard/svelte-sass-boilerplate` and run `git init` in the new project.

 ## Usage